Cystic fibrosis: Diagnosis

-In many localities all newborns are screened for cystic fibrosis within the first few days of life, typically by blood test for high levels of immunoreactive trypsinogen.
 Newborns with positive tests or those who are otherwise suspected of having cystic fibrosis based on symptoms or family history, then undergo a sweat test.
 An electric current is used to drive pilocarpine into the skin, stimulating sweating.
 The sweat is collected and analyzed for salt levels.
-Having unusually high levels of chloride in the sweat suggests CFTR is dysfunctional; the person is then diagnosed with cystic fibrosis.
+Having unusually high levels of chloride in the sweat (>60 mmol/L) suggests CFTR is dysfunctional; the person is then diagnosed with cystic fibrosis.
 (Note: The Cystic Fibrosis Foundation recommends a diagnosis of cystic fibrosis for anyone suspected of cystic fibrosis (positive newborn screen, symptoms of cystic fibrosis, or a family history of cystic fibrosis) with sweat chloride above 60 millimoles/liter.
 Those with less than 30 millimoles/liter sweat chloride are unlikely to develop cystic fibrosis.
 For people with intermediate sweat chloride between 30 and 59 millimoles/liter, they recommend additional genetic testing.)
+In contrast, a sweat chloride concentration <30 mmol/L makes the diagnosis of CF unlikely.
+In many cases, a parent initially suspects the diagnosis because the infant's skin tastes salty.

 Genetic testing is also available to identify the CFTR mutations typically associated with cystic fibrosis.
 Many laboratories can test for the 30–96 most common CFTR mutations, which can identify over 90% of people with cystic fibrosis.

-People with CF have less thiocyanate and hypothiocyanite in their saliva and mucus (Banfi et al.).
+People with CF also have less thiocyanate and hypothiocyanite in their saliva and mucus.
 In the case of milder forms of CF, transepithelial potential difference measurements can be helpful.
-CF can also be diagnosed by the identification of mutations in the CFTR gene.

-In many cases, a parent makes the diagnosis because the infant tastes salty.
-Immunoreactive trypsinogen levels can be increased in individuals who have a single mutated copy of the CFTR gene (carriers) or, in rare instances, in individuals with two normal copies of the CFTR gene.
-Due to these false positives, CF screening in newborns can be controversial.

-By 2010 every US state had instituted newborn screening programs and as of 2016 21 European countries had programs in at least some regions.
+In patients with an equivocal or normal sweat chloride test, diagnosis may be supported by nasal potential difference testing, in which an increased voltage response to topical amiloride on the nasal epithelium is followed by absent or reduced voltage response to a beta-adrenergic agonist.